seanys/My-PPTs/readme.md

 ## Introduction

-This respository contains some of my PPT for reports.
-Most of these slides are designed by myself or modified from some wondeful slides, the first page of some slides is template from islide.
+This respository contains some of my PPT for reporting.
+Most of these slides are designed by myself or modified from some wondeful slides.

 - [Endow Aircraft Maintenance a Brain](#endow-aircraft-maintenance-a-brain)
 - [Flexible Production Networks](#flexible-production-networks)